The-AI-Alliance/trust-safety-user-guide/README.md

 ### View the Pages Locally

-Once Jekyll is set up, you can serve the pages locally for previewing and editing by running the following command, then open <a href="http://localhost:4000" target="_lh4000">localhost:4000</a> in a browser.
+Once Jekyll is set up, you can serve the pages locally for previewing and editing by running the following command, then open [localhost:4000](http://localhost:4000) in a browser.

 ```shell
 make view-local   # Or use "make all" or just "make"!